Basic quasi-reductive root data and supergroups: Introduction

 In the present paper we want to tackle two distinct and yet related questions, that generalize to the supersetting the bijective correspondence between root data and connected reductive algebraic groups, briefly described above.

-First we want to investigate the pairs $(G,Y)$, consisting of a connected reductive algebraic group $G$ and an odd $G$-superscheme $Y$, that come from a supergroup $\bbG$, that is $G=\bbG_\ev$ and $Y=\bbG/\bbG_\ev$.
-We identify a meaningful class of such pairs, which we call \textit{basic quasi-reductive pairs}, by means of the notion of {\it generalized root system} as in \cite{Ser} (see also \cite{DF} for another point of view on root systems of Lie superalgebras).
+{First we want to investigate the pairs $(G,Y)$, consisting of a connected reductive algebraic group $G$ and an odd G-superscheme $Y$, that come from a supergroup $\bbG$ {over an algebraically closed field $\bk$ of characteristic $0$}, that is $G=\bbG_\ev$, the underlying group, and $Y=\bbG/\bbG_\ev$, with the natural $G$ action.
+We also call $(G,Y)$ the \textit{quasi-reductive pair} of $\bbG$}.

+We identify a meaningful class of such pairs, which we call \textit{basic quasi-reductive pairs}, by means of the notion of {\it generalized root system} as in \cite{Ser} (see also \cite{DF}, \cite{DF2} for another point of view on root systems of Lie superalgebras). {We say that a supergroup is {\it basic quasi-reductive}, if its quasi-reductive pair $(\bbG_\ev, \bbG/\bbG_\ev)$ is basic quasi-reductive.}